Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

     mistake or simply typo mistakes and code isnt working again.
 ## Owner goals
 ---
-#### Goal was to build simple task managment for biger and more active families
+### Goal was to build simple task management for bigger and more active families that's it usually run by overwhelming moms with tons of each individual's needs and tasks on daily basis
 * To increase the number of participants in MMM's daily tasking by providing a simple, easy to use application.
 * By doing that it easier to see biger picture, of immportance to each member
 * Make easier day to day's taks in evrydays life of grown ups.
 * Better control of your own time and all the task that we all need to perform on daily basis
-* Ps. even tho i started as cookbook, i realized it a bit to complicated so i change it to somehting more simpler = mom's micro managment
+* And by having happy customers who are using app, the distribution it will raise by it self thanks to happy Moms (Moms know the best)
 ---
 ## User goals
 ---
 ### As for user goals, it quite similar to the owners one!
+   * fast and effective task manager for all genders, so it easy and simple to use
    * to have better control over you own time and entire family
-   * more happiness less stressing
+   * simple and easy log in/out options
+   * and simple and easy adding options for individualy tasks for each member
    * more free time and beter organization on using this managment system
-   * the ability to log all family members to MMM, and hence simpler control of all tasks of all members
+   * the ability to log all family members to MMM, and simpler control of all tasks and prioritys from all members in the family
-   * each member can make their own acc and add their own tasks to be done
+   * each member can make their own acc and add their own tasks cna be put to moms pending list

 ## **Structure of the website**
 ---
 The task managment MMM is designed to be minimalistictic, with cleans and simple outlook.
 Inuitive and easy to understand.

+It like a components in a wallet - purpose it not in aesthetics, but in brute function (even tho it can be done way more attractive - but in my case I stick to 'less it more')

 ## **Wireframes**
 ---